RafaelPAndrade/Pong/README.md

 ##pure Python 3.4 code (and pygame)

 Notes:
-*To alter colors, frames-per-second, etc, feel free to edit the values in constants.py
+* To alter colors, frames-per-second, etc, edit constants.py.
+Most of those vars are stored there